tscmacdonald/tscmacdonald.github.io/_posts/2021-12-20-diffusionNMRguide.md

 layout: post
 title: Don't be scared of diffusion NMR!
 description: Some basic tips for good NMR diffusion measurements
-date: 2021-12-20
+date: 2021-12-19
 comments: true
 tags: NMR, diffusion, chemistry
 categories: work
 ---

 A friend messaged me the other day for some advice on how to run diffusion NMR measurements - or perhaps more accurately, on how _not_ to run them.
 Without meaning to be in any way comprehensive and assuming basic familiarity with NMR and diffusion, here are some of thoughts on the matter.
+Here the key things to be aware of at all times when performing diffusion NMR measurements, as I see it:

+1. Changes in (static) sample temperature or viscosity during the measurement or between measurements
+2. Convection
+3. Peak overlap between different chemical species
+4. Changing signal intensity during the measurement correlated with the gradient list

 # Diffusion: basic physics

 What governs diffusion rates?
 The Stokes-Einstein-[Sutherland](https://doi.org/10.1080/14786440509463331) equation for the diffusion of a hard spherical particle at low Reynolds number tells us:

 $$
-D = \frac{k_B T}{6\pi\eta r{
+D = \frac{k_B T}{6\pi\eta r}
 $$

 where $$k_B$$ is Boltzmann's constant, $$T$$ is the (absolute) temperature, $$\eta$$ is the dynamic viscosity, and $$r$$ is the radius of the diffusing particle.
 It would be tempting to say that diffusion is only really sensitive to changes of $$r$$, since $$\eta$$ is fixed for a given solvent and temperature changes will be relatively small for a system at 298 K +/- a degree or so. <em>This is not the case</em>, as for most solvents the viscosity $$\eta$$ _also_ varies strongly as a function of temperature.
 Empirical measurements have found that the dependence of diffusion on temperature is often closer to an exponential Arrhenian relationship: